By Mike Retzlaff

 It’s not only roasted malts and grains that can be steeped.
 Crystal and caramel malts have already been converted and don’t require mashing.
 To really get a reasonable extract from this type of grain, I add these crushed malts to the mash just before the mash out.
 The heat is what is needed to dissolve the sugars and get them out of the mash tun and into the kettle.

-Cold steeping is another technique which will extend your brew-day but only by a few minutes.
+Cold steeping is another technique which can extend your brew-day, but only by a few minutes.
 However, it’s something that can indeed refine the qualities of the finished beer in your glass.

 The application of enough subtle differences can make your brew noticeably better.